 The wine list was built by Atelier Crenn lead sommelier Rachel Coe.
 It will feature wines from the state of California and local Baja producers, with an emphasis on organic selections.
 "Diversity is also vital as we strive to source wines that feature different areas and different techniques, as well as highlighting the many talented female vignerons and artists," Dort said.

-Dinner tickets are priced at $1,250 per person.
+Dinner tickets are priced at $800 per person plus tax and service fees.
 A portion of the proceeds will be donated to Asociación Por los Niños de La Sierra, an organization dedicated to educating children in underserved communities.—T.M.

 Legal Sea Foods, the prolific seafood chain with five Restaurant Award–winning locations, has been purchased by fellow Massachusetts-based company PPX Hospitality Group.
 Founded in early 2019 by Smith & Wollensky Restaurant Group, which runs the Smith & Wollensky steak-house chain with eight Restaurant Award winners, PPX will immediately take over the daily operations of the Legal Sea Foods brand.